uiua-lang/uiua/site/text/tutorial/More Argument Manipulation.md

 ⋅+ 1 2 3
 ```

-This is of limitied usefulness on its own.
+This is of limited usefulness on its own.

 However, by combining [dip]()s and [gap]()s along with the [identity]() function inside a [fork](), we get a useful emergent notation.
 Chained [dip]()s and [gap]()s (with a terminating [identity]()) act as a sort of boolean selector to choose which arguments to keep and which to discard in a branch.